Oakton Common Grading Policy

 Late Work

-At Oakton High School, all assignments can be turned in a minimum of two weeks following the due date.
-The maximum penalty for assignments turned in within the two week window is 10%.
+All “Product” assignments/assessments can be turned in at a minimum of two weeks following the due date.
+The maximum penalty for assignments turned in after the due date is 10%.

 OR

-• Any student who wishes to reassess may do so and the highest earned grade will be entered into the gradebook.
+Any student who wishes to reassess an assignment/assessment in the “Product” category may do so and the highest earned grade will be entered into the gradebook.

 Reassessments may take the form of a retake, completion of test corrections, revision of work, or other similar type opportunity that is commensurate with the initial assessment.
 Some classes may reassess the same skill later in the year which can serve as the reassessment as well.
 Corrective action may be offered but will be optional for students.